tekknolagi/isdt/assignments/02-cli-constructive.md

 You MUST NOT:

-* Shell out to `make` or `watchman` or `entr` or any other software that would do substantive work for you
+* Use `make` or `watchman` or `entr` or any other software that would do substantive work for you
 * Modify any of the C source files we provide to you

+You SHOULD:

+* Define functions to make your code more readable

 You MAY:

 * Print the commands executed by your script as they are executed
 * Take an optional argument to `build.sh` to specify what target to build
 * Use (small) standard Unix utilities.
 When in doubt, ask on Piazza
-* Define functions to make your code more readable
 * Support modifying the build by setting `CC`, `CFLAGS`, `LDFLAGS`, and other assorted environment variables
 * Write data to temporary files as part of your build script.
 If you do, you